Tips for Meaningful Letter Writing

-We know sometimes it’s just hard to get started so we asked our Hugs members to give us some tips to share with new letter writers.
-Here’s a summary of their ideas.
-You can read examples of what they wrote at the bottom.
+We know sometimes it's just hard to get started so we asked our Hugs members to give us some tips to share with new letter writers.
+Here's a summary of their ideas:

-5. If you have connections to someone in the military, be sure to mention that.
-Did your Mom, Dad, Brother, Sister or G'pa serve?
-"Seven of my great-uncles served during WWII.
-And, my Grandpa was in Vietnam".
+- If you have connections to someone in the military, be sure to mention that.
+Did your mom, dad, brother, sister, or grandpa serve?
+“Seven of my great-uncles served during WWII.
+And my grandpa was in Vietnam."

-14. Please don't share anything negative, personal struggles, your own thoughts about controversial subjects, or ask their opinion about controversial subjects.
+- Please don’t share anything negative, personal struggles, your thoughts about controversial subjects, or ask their opinion about controversial subjects.

 Kathi: "I always just tried to write a letter that I would like to read."

-Melissa (age 6 wrote): "Dear Hero, thank you for keeping me safe.
-PS I love doggies."
-LOVE IT!!!
+Melissa (age 6 wrote): “Dear Hero, thank you for keeping me safe.
+P.S.
+I love doggies.”

-Edna wrote: "Tonight in Oklahoma, it will get down to -16 degrees but I will sleep under a warm blanket of freedom courtesy of the US Military and I can't thank you enough for that privilege."
+Edna: “Tonight in Oklahoma, it will get down to -16 degrees, but I will sleep under a warm blanket of freedom courtesy of the US Military, and I can’t thank you enough for that privilege.”

 Dave: "I pretended he was someone I knew and shared what was going on at home."

-Julie: "I recap my week with my family and at work.
-I only share happy and fun stuff to keep all the letters upbeat and positive.
-I add in Sunday comics for fun."
+Julie: “I recap my week with my family and at work.
+I only talk about happy and fun stuff to keep all the letters upbeat and positive.
+I add in Sunday comics for fun.”

-Mike: "I let him know how proud I am of his service.
+Mike: “I let him know how proud I am of his service.
 I told him to please let his buddies know it too.
-I shared that we had just gotten a rescue dog named Piper and how special she is to my family already....even though she made a mess in the living room last night."
+I said that we had just gotten a rescue dog named Piper and how special she is to my family already... even though she made a HUGE mess in the living room last night.”

 Joyce: "Turns out we both like the KC Chiefs."